vnatesh/CAKE_on_net/README.md

 # Overview
-This repository contains an implementation of the CAKE matrix-multiplication algorithm at the network layer for an MPI cluster of heterogenous CPUs.
+This repository contains an implementation of the CAKE matrix-matrix-multiplication (MMM) algorithm at the network layer for an MPI cluster of heterogenous CPUs.
 A matrix residing on a server is partitioned into tiles that are scheduled for computation on each host CPU.
-Each host then uses CAKE to schedule the tile matrix-multiplication on multiple cores.
+Each host then uses CAKE to schedule the tile MMM on multiple cores.
 Completed result tiles are aggregated at the server from each host.

 ## Installation